Datasheet: AC voltage accuracy varies by frequency

 options: [0.1, 1, 10, 100]

-units: V
+unit: V

-filter_type: # cap_B and cap_C only per inventory
+filter_type: # ac_voltage and resistance only

 options: ["none", "lowpass", "highpass"]